-Chris McCuiston, founder and CEO of Goldfish Swim School, believes that just like eating, breathing and sleeping – learning to swim is vital, especially for young children.
+Chris McCuiston, founder and CEO of the metro Detroit Goldfish Swim School franchise of indoor kids swim classes, believes that just like eating, breathing and sleeping, learning to swim is vital – especially for young children.
 That’s why he advocates for year-round swim lessons.

 Excuses for absence

-Certain swimmers will take a swim-class timeout throughout the year for individual reasons, but McCuiston says it’s important to keep going.
+Certain swimmers will take a swim-class timeout throughout the year for individual reasons, but McCuiston says it’s important to keep going and consider year-round swim lessons.

-McCuiston says he has heard parents say they are afraid being in the pool will make their child sick in the winter months, but McCuiston says he believe the opposite.
+McCuiston says he has heard parents say they are afraid being in the pool will make their child sick in the winter months, but McCuiston says he believes the opposite.

 Also, in the summer, he will often hear from parents that their kids are getting enough time in other pools, but McCuiston says it’s important to make sure kids don’t pick up bad habits over the summer and they stay confident in their skills.